Alex-Holzer/Code_Snippets/json_unpacking.md

 def unpack_structured_column(df, column_name):
     """
-    Recursively unpacks a structured column in a PySpark DataFrame, flattening nested structures and unpacking the last value of arrays of structs.
+    Recursively unpacks a structured column in a PySpark DataFrame, flattening nested structures and unpacking the last element of arrays of structs.

     Args:
     df (DataFrame): The input PySpark DataFrame.